 Internet – http://www.nps.gov/indu/planyourvisit/permits.htm

-In Person– Applications may be obtained at Park Headquarters, located at the park address in Building 104, during normal business hours (8:00 am to 4:00 pm, Monday through Friday, exclusive of Federal holidays).
+In Person– Applications may be obtained at the park's administrative headquarters, located at the park address in Building 104, during normal business hours (8:00 am to 4:00 pm, Monday through Friday, except for Federal holidays.

 Q: How much does a permit cost?